| Image via Wikipedia |

 The House Centipede originated in the Mediterranean but they have managed to somehow get themselves all over the world.
-Many still live outdoors but, much like the silverfish, they have found the warmth of human abodes to make for a wonderful habitat, especially when it starts to get cold out.
+Many still live outdoors but, much like silverfish, they find the warmth of human abodes make for a wonderful habitat, especially when it starts to get cold out.
 They may even pay you for the shelter you're so kindly offering them.
 Not in money, unfortunately, but in labour.
 So long as that labour involves killing and eating little insects, anyway.

 These guys are icky, especially when you find them in your bathroom. :P